bjmt/universalmotif/README.md

 An important aspect of motif scanning and enrichment is to compare the results with those from a set of random or background sequences.
 For this, two functions are provided:

-- `create_sequences()`: create sequences of any alphabet, with optional desired background fequencies
+- `create_sequences()`: create sequences of any alphabet, with optional desired background frequencies
 - `shuffle_sequences()`: shuffle a set of sequences, preserving any size k-let

 ```r